UCPI Daily Report, 2 Nov 2020

 Barr said ‘several’ had deceived women into long-term relationships (it’s more than 30, David).
 Spycops stole the identities of dead children.

-Spycops stand accused of being agents provocateur, including Bob Lambert, accused of firebombing a Debenham’s store in 1987 while undercover.
+Spycops stand accused of being agents provocateur, including Bob Lambert, accused of placing a timed incendiary device in a Debenham’s store in 1987 while undercover.
 (The Metropolitan Police’s investigation into this, begun in April 2016, four years after the allegation was made, has still not concluded!)

 The Inquiry, he assured us, will make facts public wherever possible, drawing on historic documents as well as testimony made directly to the Inquiry.